Everyone is Special

 The IQ Test

-The most famous assessments of intelligence are of course IQ tests.
-And I’m not talking about those 15 minute online things which always give a mysteriously high score, as if they’re wanting to flatter you into returning to their website...Hmmmm
+The most famous assessments of intelligence are IQ tests.
+And I’m not talking about those 15 minute online things which always give a mysteriously high score as if they’re wanting to flatter you into returning to their website...Hmmmm.
+I mean the real things.

-I was made to take a proper IQ test once, and it’s a very extensive procedure.
+I was made to take a proper IQ test once, and it’s an exhaustive procedure.
 It took about five hours and was carried out by an examiner with a stopwatch.
-There were bits of paper, little puzzles to complete, the whole works.
+There were bits of paper, little puzzles to complete, picture cards; the whole works.
 And I’m afraid I’m not going to tell you what my IQ is.
 Sorry.
-I’ve told two people in my life.
-Ever.

 A Brief History of IQ

 IQ tests were invented in 1904 by the French psychologist Alfred Binet.
-The ministry of education in France was trying to identify students who were likely to struggle in school and Binet provided the answer.
-Every student was given a series of simple common-sense questions and if they answered poorly, they were given extra support in class.
+The ministry of education in France was trying to identify students who were likely to struggle in school and Binet provided a diagnostic.
+Every student was given a series of common-sense questions and if they answered poorly, they were given extra support in class.

 The questions included things like identifying the names of certain foods, lifting objects and deciding which was heavier, and even looking at faces of women and deciding which was the prettiest.
 Your score was then calculated as a fraction compared to other people (a quotient) and that was the end of it.
 Binet was very clear that his test was not calculating a single measure of “general intelligence”.
-It was just giving a sense of how you stood at basic tasks compared to other people your own age.
+It was giving a sense of how you performed at basic tasks.

 Over 1.5 million soldiers took Terman’s test and were given a ranking of A – E, with only the A-grade soldiers getting officer training.
-Terman also introduced the familiar numbering we still use, where 100 is considered average intelligence for an age group and 140 is arbitrarily termed “genius”.
+Terman later introduced the familiar numbering we still use, where 100 is considered average and 140 is termed “genius”.
+More unsettling still, many US states with the death penalty require an IQ score of 70 to be worthy of execution.
+About 20% of Death-Row inmates are only just over that line.
+Apparently a score of 70 is enough to make you culpable for your actions but a score of 69 is not.

 The Feynman Problem

 The example I always use when illustrating the fallibility of IQ tests is what I call "The Feynman Problem".
-Richard Feynman had an IQ of 125.
-That’s not bad of course, but it would only indicate him to be “reasonably smart”.
-Yet Richard Feynman was inarguably one of the most intelligent people to walk the Earth in the last hundred years.
+Richard Feynman had an IQ of 123-125.
+That’s not bad, but it would only indicate him to be “reasonably smart”.
+Yet Feynman was inarguably one of the most intelligent people to walk the Earth in the last hundred years.

 He won a Nobel prize for working out the mathematics of quantum electrodynamics, the two main biographies written about him are called Genius and No Ordinary Genius, he taught at Princeton, MIT, Cornell and CalTech Universities, and was described by Robert Oppehnheimer on the Los Alamos project (the greatest Scientific minds living in one town) as “the most brilliant physicist here”.